Contactkislay/GettingAndCleaningData/codebook.md

 * Then subsetting of data is done to get the data columns related to Mean and Standard Deviation only using a logical vector.
 * Then column names are corrected to make data more intuitive under the final data set.
 * In the end tidy data is produced for all the activities and subjects using the final data set.
+* The output tidy data set is a text file with tab as data separator.

 ## Output variables of the output tidy data set